ccieblogger/netraven/docs/current_implementation_plan.md

    - Integration tests for the credential store functionality
    - Tests following project's enhanced single environment approach

+5. **Connection System Integration**:
+   - Tag-based credential retrieval for devices
+   - Credential success/failure tracking for optimization
+   - Automatic retry with alternative credentials
+   - Backward compatibility with existing device configurations
+   - Secure credential handling throughout the connection process

 ## Next Steps

-With the core functionality now in place, the next logical step is Phase 4, which will complete the connection system integration by ensuring all parts of the NetRaven system can utilize the credential store effectively.
-This includes updating backup and job functionality to leverage the credential store when connecting to devices.
+With the connection system integration now complete, the next logical step is Phase 5, which will focus on creating API endpoints and UI components for credential management.
+This will allow users to easily create, update, and manage credentials and their associations with tags through the web interface.

 ## Additional Enhancements